-In its rate filing the Company made a request for an increase of \$7.1 million in its electric distribution rates, including the recovery of deferred emergency storm restoration costs.
-The Company also proposed a rate-impact mitigation alternative in order to offset, in whole, the electric distribution rate increase with a corresponding decrease in its Transition Charge.
+Also in the rate filing, the Company proposed a rate-impact mitigation alternative in order to offset, in whole, the electric distribution rate increase with a corresponding decrease in its Transition Charge.
 The Transition Charge is the means by which Fitchburg recovers its power supply-related stranded costs and other restructuring-related regulatory assets, discussed above.
 Any offsetting decrease in the Transition Charge would allow for the recovery of the restructuring related stranded costs over an extended term.

-The Company's filing included a request for an increase of \$4.4 million in its gas distribution rates.
-The MDPU issued an order suspending and deferring the use of the rates until August 2, 2011, pending an investigation and analysis of the Company's filing.
+The Company also filed a request for an increase of \$4.4 million in its annual gas distribution revenues.
+The MDPU issued an order suspending and deferring the use of the rates for both the electric division and gas division until August 2, 2011.
+Hearings on the rate requests were held during April 2011, and briefs have been filed.
+A final decision from the MDPU is expected on August 2, 2011.

 Granite State Gas Transmission, Inc. - Base Rate Case Filing - On June 29, 2010, Granite State filed a base transportation rate increase of \$2.3 million in annual revenue with the Federal Energy Regulatory Commission ("FERC"), which is Granite State's first request for a rate change since its last general rate case in 1997.
 On July 30, 2010, the FERC ordered the rate increase to be effective on January 1, 2011, subject to refund and hearing and settlement procedures.
 On November 30, 2010, a settlement was filed on behalf of Granite State and all intervenors in the proceeding, resolving all issues in the docket.
-The settlement provides for an increase of approximately \$1.7 million in annual revenue, based on new gas transportation rates to be effective January 1, 2011.
+The settlement provided for an increase of approximately \$1.7 million in annual revenue, based on new gas transportation rates to be effective January 1, 2011.
 The settlement was approved by the FERC on January 31, 2011.